timoklimmer/powerproxy-aoai/README.md

 1. Deploy to your local machine.
 2. Create a `config.azure.yaml` file similar to the `config.local.yaml` file you created before and make sure it contains the right settings for your cloud environment.
-3. Run the `deploy-to-azure.ps1` script in PowerShell.
-Once the deployment script has successfully completed, your proxy should be up and running.
+3. Run the `Deploy-ToAzure.ps1` script in PowerShell, passing your `config.azure.yaml` config file as `-ConfigFile` argument.
+For example: `.\Deploy-ToAzure.ps1 -ConfigFile config/config.azure.yaml` Once the deployment script has successfully completed, your proxy should be up and running.

 ### Log Analytics
 Log Analytics is now deployed by the contained deployment script.
 There is no need for taking extra